Docs

 Feature Flags

 Feature Flags allow you to enable and test experimental features.
 You can also use it to switch temporarily back to legacy and deprecated behavior.
-This can allow more time to modify applications to stop using them before they’re removed.
+This can allow more time to modify applications to stop using them before removing them.

 The following list contains all of the experimental and legacy features.
 They’re also listed in the com.vaadin.experimental.FeatureFlags (Javadoc) class.